OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/SensitiveInformationDisclosure.md

 **Description:**

 LLM applications have the potential to reveal sensitive information, proprietary algorithms, or other confidential details through their output.
 This can result in unauthorized access to sensitive data, intellectual property, privacy violations, and other security breaches.
-It is important for consumers of LLM applications to be aware of how to safely interact with LLMs and identify the risks associated with unintentionally inputting sensitive data that it may be returned by the LLM in output elsewhere.
+It is important for consumers of LLM applications to be aware of how to safely interact with LLMs and identify the risks associated with unintentionally inputting sensitive data that may be subsequently returned by the LLM in output elsewhere.

 To mitigate this risk, LLM applications should perform adequate data sanitization to prevent user data from entering the training model data.
-LLM application owners should also have appropriate Terms of Use policies available to make consumers aware of how their data is processed and the ability to opt-out of having their data included in the training model.
+LLM application owners should also have appropriate Terms of Use policies available to make consumers aware of how their data is processed and the ability to opt out of having their data included in the training model.

 The consumer-LLM application interaction forms a two-way trust boundary, where we cannot inherently trust the client->LLM input or the LLM->client output.
-It is important to note that this vulnerability assumes that certain pre-requisites are out of scope, such as threat modeling exercises, securing infrastructure, and adequate sandboxing.
-Adding restrictions within the system prompt around the types of data the LLM should return can provide some mitigation against sensitive information disclosure, but the unpredictable nature of LLMs means such restrictions may not always be honoured and could be circumvented via prompt injection or other vectors.
+It is important to note that this vulnerability assumes that certain prerequisites are out of scope, such as threat modeling exercises, securing infrastructure, and adequate sandboxing.
+Adding restrictions within the system prompt around the types of data the LLM should return can provide some mitigation against sensitive information disclosure, but the unpredictable nature of LLMs means such restrictions may not always be honored and could be circumvented via prompt injection or other vectors.

 **Common Examples of Vulnerability:**